This focaccia bread art recipe is easy to make and allows you to get creative with vegetables and herbs for a beautiful

 - Cover and allow to rise for 20 minutes more.

 - Use your fingertips to dimple or make divots in the dough.

-- Next, use herbs and vegetables to create a pretty decoration.
+- Next, use herbs and vegetables on top of the dough to create a pretty decoration.

-- Drizzle more olive oil and Parmesan cheese over the top.
+- Drizzle more olive oil and sprinkle Parmesan cheese over the top.

 - Bake for 20-25 minutes until golden brown.